jporeilly/Istio/Labs/01 Deploy Istio + Bookinfo + Gateway/02 bookinfo app/README.md

 > check http://localhost/productpage

 ---

 ### <font color="orange"> 1.2.4 Port Forward Gateway </font>

-Depending on your environment port forward requests.
+depending on your environment you may have to port forward requests.

 port forward:
 ````